+Educational/Creative Exhibit

-10. Educational/Creative Exhibit - Entry must be directly related to tree identification or Forestry.
-Type of exhibit is open (notebook, poster, collection box, etc.) with a maximum size of 2'x3'.
-Care should be taken to use materials with the durability to withstand fair conditions.
+10. Entry must be directly related to tree identification or Forestry.
+Type of exhibit is open (notebook, poster, collection box, etc.) given a maximum tri-fold size of 3' x 4'.
+Care should be taken to use durable materials that will withstand State Fair conditions.
 This is a good class to exhibit an unusual collection.